DoctorWkt/acwj/60_TripleTest/Readme.md

  109636    3028      48  112712   1b848 cwj2
 ```

-  + the regression tests with the Gnu C compiled compiler: `make test`
+  + the regression tests with the Gnu C compiled compiler: `$ make test`
-  + the regression tests with our compiler compiled with itself: `make test0`
+  + the regression tests with our compiler compiled with itself: `$ make test0`

 That feels very satisfying.